ZRZStudio/Steam-Controller-Chatpad/README.md

 Downloads contain **source code**.
 Compile the sketch in Arduino IDE; a prebuilt firmware binary is not provided.

-## Contributing

-Reproducible bug reports, documentation fixes, and tested hardware improvements are welcome.
-Read [CONTRIBUTING.md](CONTRIBUTING.md) before opening a pull request, or use the [issue templates](https://github.com/ZRZStudio/Steam-Controller-Chatpad/issues/new/choose).

-When reporting a working build, include board-core and library versions, host OS, and keyboard layout.
-This helps build a useful compatibility record.

 ## Credits and licence

 A project from [ZRZStudio](https://github.com/ZRZStudio), built with [HijelHID_BLEKeyboard](https://github.com/HijelHub/HijelHID_BLEKeyboard), [NimBLE-Arduino](https://github.com/h2zero/NimBLE-Arduino), and the Arduino ESP32 ecosystem.